- After maize, wheat is the second most produced food worldwide (rice is third).

 For the newcomer

-Find details of the Wheat production guideline document available from DAFF and other grower notes under heading 7.
+Find details of the Wheat production guideline document available from DAFF and other grower notes under the “Websites & publications” heading.

 As a regular wheat importing country, South Africa and its wheat industry is fully integrated into the global wheat market which has become increasingly concentrated and sophisticated, and many variables need to be taken into consideration.
 Exchange rate fluctuations, for example, make it a challenge for even the most sophisticated farmers to plan effectively and to be profitable.
 SAFEX is a good tool to help hedge against exchange rate risk, but the minimum quantities required to trade on SAFEX make it less applicable for small emerging farmers.
 While transformation of the industry is important for its long-term sustainability in South Africa, this transformation has to happen in an economically viable way.
 It is not appropriate to encourage primarily subsistence level farmers to invest their scarce resources in what is at present a declining industry.
 It is almost certainly better to help the larger, more sophisticated emerging commercial farmers to enter the industry in a viable manner.

 Source: adapted from a report commissioned by the Wheat Forum investigating the potential entry and successful participation of emerging black farmers into wheat production.
-Contact the Wheat Forum (details under heading 6)
+Contact the Wheat Forum (details under "Role players" heading).

 National strategy and government contact